 Traditionally, setting up and managing RTMP streams for 24/7 broadcasting involved significant technical complexities.
 Creators often dealt with software like OBS, managed Virtual Private Servers (VPS), and constantly monitored server uptime and watching over small problems that arise over time.
 This meant less time creating, and more time troubleshooting.

 Upstream’s cloud-based platform removes these technical problems 100%.
-We eliminate the need for local PCs running OBS or the complexities of managing your own streaming servers.
-Instead, Upstream handles the RTMP heavy lifting for you.
+We eliminate the need for local PCs running OBS or the task of managing your own streaming servers.
+Instead, Upstream handles the RTMP stream for you.
 You connect your YouTube account with a single click, and our dedicated cloud infrastructure takes over.
 This means you can launch a 24/7 stream instantly.

 With Upstream, you focus on creating compelling content, not configuring servers.